fbpx

 Walk Details

-Meeting 10:45am at Ballaghbeama turnoff on R568 Sneem Molls Gap Road.
+We typically meet at 9:45am at MACE, South Square, Sneem or at 10 am at the Ballaghbeama turnoff on R568 Sneem Molls Gap Road.
 From here we’ll drive to the starting point for the Mullaghanattin Climb.
+All scheduled walks will proceed once two or more people have booked.

 Mullaghanattin (Hill of the Gorse) Mountain Trip Highlights include: